Subscription Fatigue is Changing the Movie Streaming Industry

 “There will not be a shortage of more companies trying to get into the streaming pie, but over time, there’s just no way they can all survive — it’s just virtually impossible,” said Jed Corenthal, chief marketing officer at Phenix, a real-time streaming solution.

 With so many streaming subscriptions available, paying for every single one just to get the content you want seems like a hefty task — not only financially but also in terms of finding time.
 For users, the overwhelming amount of options is causing an aversion and impatience to sifting through countless apps to find exactly what they’re looking for.
-According to a Deloitte study, nearly 48% of users say it’s hard to find content across an array of platforms, and almost half say the amount of content makes it hard to choose what to watch.
+According to a Deloitte study, consumers report rising price sensitivity, subscription cycling, and difficulty finding content across fragmented platforms — key reasons streamers now lean on ad tiers, bundles, and sharing enforcement to stabilize growth.

 Users Might Not Be the Only Ones Sharing

 In fact, we may be seeing that happen already: Perhaps in response to market demands, Disney has already announced a Disney+, Hulu, and ESPN+ bundle for a total of $13 per month.
+Today, cross-provider bundles such as Comcast’s StreamSaver and Verizon’s myPlan perk offer additional below-standalone pricing that simplifies access and reduces churn (example; example).
 Whether others follow suit is to be determined, and we plan to keep you updated with the evolving nature of the streaming space.

 What’s Next